Bikini Model Alexa Collins Goes ‘Window Shopping’ In A Plunging Snakeskin Dress & Chunky Heels

 Alexa posed on a sidewalk in Miami, Florida for the post.
 She wore her long, golden locks parted down the center and styled in loose curls that fell down her back and over her shoulders.
 She accessorized with a purse slung over her shoulder and some chunky tan heels.

 In the first photo, the model gave a sultry stare into the camera as she ran her fingers through her hair.
-The second shot featured Alexa turned to the side as her skirt and her hair blew back in the wind and she looked over her shoulder at something behind her.
+The second shot featured Alexa turned to the side as her skirt and her hair blew back in the wind.
+She looked over her shoulder at something behind her.

 The model opted for a full face of makeup in the photos.
 The application included defined eyebrows, thick lashes, and black eyeliner.
 She added pink blush on her cheekbones, a shimmering highlighter on her face, and light pink gloss on her full lips.
 She completed the glam look with a glowing tan all over her body.